AxinRicco07/Online-Complaint-Registration/README.md

 cd frontend
 npm start
 ```
-To run the React, use the following command:
+To run the Node, use the following command:
 ```bash
 cd backend
 node index.js
 ```

-Access the Application
-Open your browser and navigate to http://localhost:3000.
+To Access the Application Open your browser and navigate to http://localhost:3000.